What Causes a Heart Attack?

 Sometimes we don’t know for sure what causes a heart attack.
 A heart artery can go into a severe spasm, tightening up enough to block blow flow.
 This can happen in both clear arteries and those blocked by plaque.
 Cocaine, cigarette smoking, emotional stress, and extreme cold are all possible triggers.
 In some uncommon cases, the wall of a heart artery tears.

 Another unusual kind of heart attack, sometimes called “broken heart syndrome,” is takotsubo cardiomyopathy.
 Japanese doctors gave it this name because the heart takes on the shape of a takotsubo pot used to trap an octopus.
 Lung problems or infections are the most common trigger.
 The next most likely is intense physical or emotional stress.
 But the trigger can be a mystery.
 You and your doctors may never know what causes a heart attack of this kind.

 In a large multi-nation study of this kind of attack, the trigger wasn’t identified in more than 28 percent of patients.
 That study also found that 56 percent of takotsubo patients had a neurological or psychiatric disorder — compared to 26 percent of ordinary heart patients.

-Women may think they have a flu — if they feel short of breath, get nauseated, and throw up or are unusually tired.
-You might feel a pain in the back, shoulders, or jaw.
+Women may think they have a flu if they feel short of breath, get nauseated, and throw up or are unusually tired.
+You might feel a pain in your back, shoulders, or jaw.

 “Silent heart attacks” are so mild you don’t realize you’ve had one until later.
 You might think you’ve had heartburn.